klb417/keahua-arboretum-pixel-pals/README.md

 |**Seeds Produced**| 8 | 22 | 17 | 0 |
 |**Insecticide Resistance**| Low | High | High | Medium |

-## Keahua Inventory and Land Lifeline Electronic Repository (KILLER)

-Fancy web applications are so 2018.
-Command line applications provide a much more hands-on, personal, bespoke, artisinal experience when managing an arboretum like Keahua.
-Therefore, even though you are casting off your digital personas to lead a life connected with the land, you still want to use your hard-earned skills as developers to make management of the land as efficient as possible.

-Here are the main features that the application must be able to perform.

 ### Main Menu

-When the user first executes KILLER, they should be welcomed to the system and be presented with the following menu.
+When the user first executes KILLER (Keahua Inventory and Land Lifeline Electronic Repository), they should be welcomed to the system and be presented with the following menu.

 ```sh
  +-++-++-++-++-++-++-++-++-++-++-++-++-++-++-++-++-+